 What did they do wrong?
 A lot!
 First and foremost, they went into presentation mode before they understood who I was, what I cared about and whether or not I had any interest in what they were proposing.
 Second, they never bothered to qualify whether or not I was a good prospect or fit within their organization.
 They did what they were comfortable with, showing me how great their business proposition was and all of the wonderful benefits of joining their organization.

 I see this all of the time.
 Sales people love to present their products or services, assuming that what they talk about is important to the prospects.
 Often times, they walk away from the presentation believing it went well, and that they were able to hit all of the important features and benefits, only to find later that they can’t get back in front of the prospect for a follow-up meeting.

-Lesson: if you find that you are presenting before you have uncovered your prospects’ needs as well as your own needs….stop.
+Lesson: if you find that you are presenting before you have uncovered your prospects’ needs as well as your own needs…stop.
+Stop showing up and throwing up.
 Take the appropriate first steps and do your research.
 Your close-ratio will increase exponentially!

 Interested in more tips and advice for your business?
 The Business Development University is here to help you stop wasting time and truly grow your business!
 Click here to request a consultation, and tell us where you need coaching…we’re ready to help you move forward!